Đuro Gašparović: Prelate

-On July 5, 1996, he was appointed by Pope John Paul II as an Auxiliary Bishop of Djakovo or Bosna and Srijem and Titular Bishop of Mattiana.
-On October 5, 1996, he was consecrated as bishop by Cardinal Franjo Kuharić and other prelates of the Roman Catholic Church in the Cathedral of St. Peter and St. Paul in Đakovo.
+On 5 July 1996, he was appointed by Pope John Paul II as an Auxiliary Bishop of Djakovo or Bosna and Srijem and Titular Bishop of Mattiana.
+On 5 October 1996, he was consecrated as bishop by Cardinal Franjo Kuharić and other prelates of the Roman Catholic Church in the Cathedral of St. Peter and St. Paul in Đakovo.

-On July 15, 1999 the Holy See gave him a special authority to govern the Serbian part of the Diocese of Djakovo or Bosna and Srijem and on October 1, 1999 he was nomined as a Vicar General for Srijem with the residence in Petrovaradin.
-Nine years later, on June 18, 2008 he become the first Diocesan Bishop of the newly reestablished Diocese of Srijem and hence – a member of the International Bishops' Conference of Saints Cyril and Methodius.
+On 15 July 1999 the Holy See gave him a special authority to govern the Serbian part of the Diocese of Djakovo or Bosna and Srijem and on 1 October 1999 he was nomined as a Vicar General for Srijem with the residence in Petrovaradin.
+Nine years later, on 18 June 2008 he become the first Diocesan Bishop of the newly reestablished Diocese of Srijem and hence – a member of the International Bishops' Conference of Saints Cyril and Methodius.

+Bishop Gašparović retired on 14 February 2024.